Last Year at Marienbad: Style

-While films that immediately preceded and followed Marienbad in Resnais's career showed a political engagement with contemporary issues (the atomic bomb, the aftermath of the occupation of France, the then-taboo subject of the war in Algeria), Marienbad was seen as going in a completely different direction and focusing principally on style.
+While films that immediately preceded and followed Marienbad in Resnais's career showed a political engagement with contemporary issues, Marienbad focused principally on style.
 Commenting on this departure, Resnais said: "I was making this film at a time when I think, rightly, that one could not make a film, in France, without speaking about the Algerian War.
 Indeed I wonder whether the closed and stifling atmosphere of L'Année does not result from those contradictions."

 Reception

+Critical response

 Contemporary critical response to the film was polarized.
 The controversy was fueled when Robbe-Grillet and Resnais appeared to give contradictory answers when asked whether the man and woman had actually met at Marienbad last year or not, as this was used as a means of attacking the film by those who disliked it.

-In 1963, the writer and filmmaker Ado Kyrou declared the film a total triumph in his influential Le Surréalisme au cinéma, recognizing the ambiguous environment and obscure motives within the film as representing many of the concerns of surrealism in narrative cinema.
-Another early supporter, the actor and surrealist Jacques Brunius, declared that "Marienbad is the greatest film ever made".
+In 1963, filmmaker and writer Ado Kyrou declared the film a total triumph in his book Le Surréalisme au cinéma, recognizing the ambiguous environment and obscure motives within the film as representing many of the concerns of surrealism in narrative cinema.
+Another early supporter, actor and surrealist Jacques Brunius, declared that "Marienbad is the greatest film ever made".

 Less reverently, film critic Pauline Kael called Marienbad "the high-fashion experimental film, the snow job at the ice palace ... back at the no-fun party for non-people".
-The film received an entry in The Fifty Worst Films of All Time, in which authors Harry Medved, Randy Dreyfuss, and Michael Medved lampooned its surrealistic style and quoted numerous critics who found it to be pretentious or incomprehensible.
+The film was included in The Fifty Worst Films of All Time (1978), in which authors Harry Medved and Randy Dreyfuss lampooned its surrealistic style and quoted numerous critics who found it to be pretentious or incomprehensible.